-Property and equipment are stated at cost less accumulated depreciation.
+Property and equipment acquisitions over \$2,000 are stated at cost less accumulated depreciation.
 Depreciation is charged to expense using the straight-line method over the estimated useful life of each asset.
 The estimated useful lives for each major depreciable classification of property and equipment are as follows:

-Buildings and improvements 10 - 40 years Furniture and equipment 3 - 10 years
+Buildings and improvements Furniture and equipment

+15 to 40 years 3 to 10 years